-Shipping and Receiving Clerk 2014 Median Wage in PA \$36,146 per year Industry Certification OSHA - 10 Related Occupations
+Shipping and Receiving Clerk Industry Certification Related Occupations 2014 Median Wage in PA OSHA - 10 Stock supervisor \$36,146 per year Distribution clerk Forklift operator Program of Study Approved 2015 High Priority Occupation

-Stock supervisor

-Distribution clerk

-Forklift operator

 MANUFACTURING

 ELECTRONICS TECHNOLOGY

 The Electronics Technology program provides a foundation in the principles of basic electronics and an in depth background in the field.
 This program will introduce the student to computers and many of the popular operating systems.
 This program includes instruction beginning with the structure of the atom, units of measurement, and most of the formulas required to understand basic electronics.
 For all theory presented, the student will construct circuits and do experiments to help them to understand the theories learned.
 The student will apply learned theories to testing electronic components and diagnosing circuit problems.
 The student is also introduced to digital electronics where they build and analyse logic circuits, and will learn how microprocessors function and how they can be used to control electronic systems.
 Other activities include rebuilding a (PC) computer (identifying all major components and determining their function); installing and studying most Windows operating systems; and learning how to diagnose many of the common computer problems encountered.